-- 1.28.
+- 1.29.
 As Stakeholders reported multiple times to EIOPA and respective NCAs, given that captive (re)insurance undertakings often accept a limited number of risks and have a rather simple investment strategy, it is considered in the majority of cases as economically unattractive for a captive (re)insurance undertaking to hire own staff.
-In the same vein, it is quite often observed that Administrative, Management or Supervisory Body (AMSB) include at least one representative of the industrial group to which the captive belongs, in order to align interests of the captive (re)insurance undertaking and the parent undertaking. - 1.29.
+In the same vein, it is quite often observed that Administrative, Management or Supervisory Body (AMSB) include at least one representative of the industrial group to which the captive belongs, in order to align interests of the captive (re)insurance undertaking and the parent undertaking. - 1.30.
 The Solvency II framework, as part of its risk-based and proportionate supervision, already foresees that the person who runs the undertaking can at the same time be a key function holder.
 The Opinion further explores cases specifically linked to the business model at stake and provides essential recommendations on how to address the reliance on outsourcing and the need to fulfil fit and proper requirements.

-1.30.
+- 1.31.
 Under this policy option, current divergent market practices would not be addressed.
-This would potentially hinder clarity on how to fulfil fit and proper requirements given the constraints and specificities brought by the business model at stake.
+This would potentially hinder clarity on how to fulfil fit and proper requirements given the constraints and specificities brought by the business model at stake. - 1.32.

-- 1.31.
 The Option would enhance inefficiencies in the supervisory process and also demand captive (re)insurance undertakings to provide ad hoc and non-structured evidence to supervisors during performance of supervisory activities.
-Given captives' specific business model, this would not give relief to the administrative burden and not contribute to administrative costs reduction in the long term. - 1.32.
+Given captives' specific business model, this would not give relief to the administrative burden and not contribute to administrative costs reduction in the long term. - 1.33.
 As a conclusion, given the explanation provided above, this Policy Option was not ranked as the preferred approach, given the objectives set out in the Opinion.

-- 1.33.
+- 1.34.
 The recommendations related to this Policy Option include business-model specific guidance on the implementation of fit and proper requirements.
-More specifically, the text highlights the need for proportionality application to the business model at stake, while reminding about the structural boundaries set by the Solvency II regulatory framework and the need to implement all necessary safeguards with respect to key function holding. - 1.34.
-This topic has been object of the continuous dialogue with Stakehholders and EIOPA, while having touched upon the policy issue already through some proposals in the Solvency II 2020 review, has worked with NCAs to identify further potential for supervisory convergence and to include them in the Opinion. - 1.35.
-More in detail, specificities of the four key functions4 in the captive context include: - Internal audit: often the key function holder for internal audit is a Board member who takes on the ultimate responsibility of the function and ensures compliance with fit and proper requirements by being a member of the internal audit department of the industrial group to which the captive belongs.
-With respect to the operational aspects related to the function, these are generally carried out either by the internal audit department of the industrial group or by a professional service provider via outsourcing agreements. - Risk Management: the key function holder, that retains ultimate responsibility for the function, is often a member of the Board of the captive (re)insurance undertaking and ensures compliance with fit and proper requirements by covering a role in the risk management department of the industrial group.
-Regarding the operational activities of the function, since (re)insurance is often not the main focus of the industrial group to which the captive belongs, these tasks are generally either carried on by the captive manager or by a professional service provider via outsourcing agreements.
+More specifically, the text highlights the need for proportionality application to the business model at stake, while reminding about the structural boundaries set by the Solvency II regulatory framework and the need to implement all necessary safeguards with respect to key function holding. - 1.35.
+This topic has been object of the continuous dialogue with stakeholders and EIOPA, while having touched upon the policy issue already through some proposals in the Solvency II 2020 review, has worked with NCAs to identify further potential for supervisory convergence and to include them in the Opinion. - 1.36.
+More in detail, specificities of the four key functions6 in the captive context include: - Internal audit: often the key function holder for internal audit is a Board member who takes on the ultimate responsibility of the function and ensures compliance with fit and proper requirements by being a member of the internal audit department of the industrial group to which the captive belongs.
+With respect to the operational aspects related to the function, these are generally carried out either by the internal audit department of the industrial group or by a professional service provider via outsourcing agreements.

-4 As highlighted in the Opinion outsourcing agreements might also be subject to national restrictions
+6 As highlighted in the Opinion outsourcing agreements might also be subject to national restrictions.